reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1516/README.md

 y'_{\min} = x'_{\min} + y
 $$

-We can conclude that we can store the minimun time to build every structure to every graph node, and accumulate the values to the next node that is dependent on the previous nodes.
+We can conclude that we can store the minimun time to build every structure to every graph node, and determine the value of the next node by adding the time to take the node to the maximum time value among the previous nodes.
 </details>